-Universal Credit Full Service is expected to be introduced at Ipswich Jobcentre in April 2018, which mean that some postcodes within the Suffolk Coastal area will move onto Full Service at this time; these are likely to be areas such as Rushmere, Kesgrave and Kirton.
-The next Jobcentre expected to transition to Full Service is Diss, which will affect the remaining Waveney postcode area of IP20.
-Lastly, Leiston, Woodbridge and Felixstowe Jobcentres are expected to move into Full Service in October 2018.
+Universal Credit Full Service is expected to be introduced at Diss Jobcentre in May 2018, which will affect the remaining Waveney postcode area of IP20.
+Leiston, Woodbridge and Felixstowe Jobcentres are expected to move into Full Service in October 2018.
 It is at this time that all postcodes within the Suffolk Coastal and Waveney areas will transition to Universal Credit Full Service.

 Information about Universal Credit and finding work is now available by pressing the red button on the TV remote control.
 Sky and Virgin customers who have interactive TV can scroll through the menu to the relevant page to view a raft of information, including checking their eligibility for Universal Credit and learning how they can make a claim.

 Looking Local has also launched an interface for the Wii games console, Wii users can now use this to view information regarding Universal Credit.
 And those who use their smartphone to connect to the web, can access the information via the new app, My Council.
 Further information can also be accessed via Facebook.